Corey Bailey

 process.

-You also need to know what type of records you have and what they are made of.
+You need to know what type of records you have and what they are made of.
+One

-One thing that I can say is to avoid any cleaning solution that has alcohol in it.
+thing that I can say is to avoid any cleaning solution that has alcohol in it.
+Alcohol

 goes for any chemical that is used to dissolve any kind of paint product or vinyl.

-that you can easily avoid any chemicals that may cause harm.
+you can avoid any chemicals that may cause harm.

-I have had the opportunity to work some of the best record cleaning machines
+I ‘ve had the opportunity to work with some of the best record cleaning machines

 (RCM’s) and what I have taken away from those opportunities is that vacuuming